1mpossible-code/EssayInsight/README.md

 9. [Acknowledgements](#acknowledgements)

 ## Introduction
 EssayInsight is a web application that provides feedback on IELTS essays.
 It uses a machine learning model to predict the score of an essay and provides feedback on the essay based on the predicted score.
 The model was trained on a dataset of 1000 essays that were scored by IELTS examiners.
 The model was trained using TensorFlow and was deployed using Flask.
-The web application was built using Next.js and is hosted on Microsoft Azure.
+The web application was built using Next.js.

 ## Features
 Our web application provides the following features: